laravel-flatpack/flatpack/.docs/docs/guide/README.md

 The field `title` above is rendered as a `text` input, mapped to the `title` attribute of the current instance of `Post` (e.g. `$post->title`).

-By default, Flatpack does not generates complete forms or tables and does not include any action in the template (**read only**).
-However, it offers a set of basic actions out of the box, that you just have to assign to a button element: `save`, `delete`, `touch`.
+By default, Flatpack does not generate complete form or table templates, and does not include any action in the templates (**read only**).
+However, it offers a set of basic actions out of the box, that you just have to assign to a button element: `create`, `save` and `delete`.

-Learn more about [Basic Actions](/) and setting up [Custom Actions](/).
+Learn more about [Actions](/) and setting up [Custom Actions](/).